tbishaw-stat6250/course-questions-wiki/week-01/README.md

 - Question (lceballos-stat6250): What is the best way to contact the instructor?
 - Answer (lceballos-stat6250): Slack.

-[Course Structure Quiz, Problem 9]
+[Course Structure Quiz, Problem 10]
 - Question (lceballos-stat6250): What technology is used in this course?
 - Answer (lceballos-stat6250):CSUEB-provided email account/address, Slack, GitHub, and Blackboard site.

-[Course Structure Quiz, Problem 10]
-- Question (lceballos-stat6250): What technology is used in this course?
-- Answer (lceballos-stat6250):CSUEB-provided email account/address, Slack, GitHub, and Blackboard site

 [hello-world Week 1 SAS Recipe]
 - Question (lceballos-stat6250): What types are steps are used in SAS?